Sea turtle nesting season in Florida is a unique event that is worth checking out if you are visiting at that time.

 Laws and Regulations

-First and foremost, it's important to remember that sea turtles are protected by both federal and state laws.
+First and foremost, it's important to remember that both federal and state laws protect sea turtles.

 In fact, all species of sea turtles found in Florida are listed as either endangered or threatened.